canonical/cloud-init/doc/rtd/topics/format.rst

 When using the :ref:`datasource_nocloud` datasource, users can pass user data via the kernel command line parameters.
-See the :ref:`datasource_nocloud` Datasources documentation for more details.
+See the :ref:`datasource_nocloud` datasource documentation for more details.

 Disabling User-Data
 ===================